Building a Hive Plugin

 HeaderKey types / constants

-hive/api/IValidator.hppIValidatorcan_create, can_read, can_update, can_delete, can_list
+hive/api/IValidator.hppIValidatorcan_create, can_read, can_update, can_delete, can_list (all take DbPtr& + AccessTokenContext&)

-hive/api/IRepository.hppIRepositorycreate, read, update, remove, list, list_in_ids, list_ids, request_to_entity_fields
+hive/api/IRepository.hppIRepositorycreate, read, update, remove, list, list_in_ids, list_ids

 hive/api/OperationResult.hppOperationResult {status, error}, macros ok_result, status_403_forbidden, status_405_unsupported_operation